ssthil/MyProfile-App/README.md

 ###Dev Dependencies

 Directly added all the dependency files in the project.
-Here the list of the dependencies `AngularJS, Bootstrap, jQuery`
+Here the list of the dependencies:

+        AngularJS, Bootstrap, jQuery